NativeFutbol/NativeFutbol/README.md

 ### Predictions

-The predictions tab shows upcoming matches of the selected league.
-Users can click on a match to gain insight on the outcome of that match.
+The predictions tab displays upcoming matches of the selected league.
+Users can click on a match to gain insight on the match's outcome.
 Past matches between the two teams will be shown below, and performance graphs based on the teams' past performances can be viewed.

 <div align="center">
 <img src="https://media3.giphy.com/media/9M63o6kUG7h5XPtCEh/giphy.gif?cid=790b76112f4569fa37a65063cbbdc3a74f6a02aa3e2cd9ef&rid=giphy.gif&ct=g" width="250"/>&nbsp;&nbsp;&nbsp;